 The Front Story, A Rave Review on Facebook Messenger

 “Hello Joe!
 Happy New year!
 I do not know if you remember me but I was one of your indirect clients at the 10k run when you sat by my side for 2 hours almost when I could not stand the touch of a feather on my legs.
 A million thanks by the way!
 I wanted to let you know that that day played a significant role in my life because I had so many questions about what had happened or why I’ve never experienced so much pain in my life.
 I am now 2 weeks away from graduating massage therapy school in Philadelphia and 3 weeks away from taking the state licensing test.
+I learned that CBD products really help reduce anxiety and pain.
 Now with a little more knowledge I know how apply the self care techniques on soft tissue to ensure muscular vitality along with helping other people too!
 I considered going to physical therapy school and even chiropractor school, but I already have my main career as an engineer.
 But I can say that the encounter with you sparked another life interest in me that I started pursuing and going after.
 And I could not be happier!
 God bless and happy new year.”

 And Now, The Back Story